 - From the entries received, the Jury will select thirty portraits to be included as finalists in The Kingston Prize exhibition.
-The list of finalists will be posted on the website by July 17, 2017.
+The list of finalists will be posted on the website by the end of July, 2019.
 Finalists will receive detailed instructions concerning the exhibition and tour.

 - The artist is responsible for all charges relating to delivery of the portrait both to and from the initial exhibition site and from the final exhibition site.
 The costs of transportation on the tour will be paid by the The Kingston Prize Association.
 The artwork must be appropriately packed in a sturdy re-usable box suitable for transportation to the exhibition site, on tour, and on the return home.
 If packing is not useable for the tour and the return shipping, new packing will be made at the artist’s expense.

 - Portraits must be suitably equipped with D-rings and wire for hanging, and must be clearly identified with the name of the artist on the back.
 Dimensions including the frame (if any) will be requested for the portraits to be exhibited.
 Plexiglass is strongly recommended in place of glass for protection of delicate artwork.

 - Portraits must be completed at the time the image is taken and submitted to the Competition.
 Entries which have been changed subsequently will not be accepted into the final exhibition.